Btrieve: Btrieve for DOS

-Btrieve for Netware
+Btrieve for NetWare

-Btrieve for Netware was essentially the same as Btrieve for DOS with some extra features available only on Netware at the time.
+Btrieve for NetWare was essentially the same as Btrieve for DOS with some extra features available only on NetWare at the time.
 It ran a server process, called BSERVER, on the file-sharing server and this managed data input/output in conjunction with the network file system.
-The server process was first implemented as a Netware Value-Added Process (VAP) called BSERVER.VAP, but was switched to a Netware NetWare Loadable Module (NLM) soon after.
+The server process was first implemented for NetWare 2.x as a NetWare Value-Added Process (VAP) called BSERVER.VAP, then as a NetWare Loadable Module (NLM) for NetWare 3.x (and later versions).
 BSERVER was the database engine that dealt with access to records, however it also accepted requests for the transmission of requested data to another server via the BROUTER process.

 Btrieve used requesters to make database input/output requests from the client workstation.
 The requesters were available for DOS, OS/2, Microsoft Windows, and UnixWare.
 The program BREQUEST.EXE accepted input/output requests via the Btrieve API and relayed them to BSERVER.
 It then handled the responses from BSERVER and relayed them back to the appropriate application.

 The BROUTER process allowed for incoming requests to be "routed" to a copy of the database on another server.
-It was loaded on the Netware server and dealt with communication between multiple server processes running on the file-server through the use of two File Server Tables.
+It was loaded on the NetWare server and dealt with communication between multiple server processes running on the file-server through the use of two File Server Tables.
 According to Pervasive, these provide a list of "server names and addresses, and the Server Routing Table".
 BROUTER also enabled communication requests to be routed to the correct server via SPX by looking up the BSPXCOM NetWare Loadable Module and coordinated locks and other mechanisms that controlled access to the data in the Btrieve database.

 Btrieve for DOS used the SEFS and MEFS modes for file sharing, and because it was able to run on a network it was able to use exclusive and concurrent transactions.